rbmk-project/rbmk/internal/cli/curl/README.txt

         dash (`-`), we write to the stdout.
 If you specify `--logs` multiple times, we write to the last FILE specified.

+    --max-time DURATION
+        Sets the maximum time that the transfer operation is allowed to take in seconds (e.g., `--max-time 5`).
+If this flag is not specified, the default max time is 30 seconds.

     -o, --output FILE
         Write the response body to FILE instead of using the stdout.